Why businesses need a clear foundation before anything else

 One of the biggest misconceptions is that branding is something you do once and move on from.

-In reality, it’s something that should support the business long-term.
+In reality, it should support the business long-term.

-A well-defined brand foundation doesn’t limit you — it gives you structure.
+A well-defined brand doesn’t limit you — it gives you structure.

 It allows you to:

-Without it, every new initiative feels like starting from scratch.
+Without it, every new step feels like starting from scratch.

 The role of strategy